 Aeronautical Engineering pupil, Imperial College, London

-Those studying the Sciences at Badminton are eligible for the Boynton Science Award.
-Generously funded by the parent of a former pupil, this award offers an amount towards study materials for a girl who has distinguished herself in her wider engagement with Science activities and/or her contribution to Science education beyond the curriculum.
+Those studying the sciences at Badminton are eligible for the Boynton Science Award.
+Generously funded by the parent of a former pupil, this award offers an amount towards study materials for a girl who has distinguished herself in her wider engagement with science activities and/or her contribution to science education beyond the curriculum.

 At A Level, we follow the OCR Physics A curriculum.
 This is a linear course with no examinations until the end of the two years, giving lots of opportunities to explore areas of individual interest.
 Mechanics and electricity are revisited at much greater depth, whilst new areas of study such as quantum physics and medical physics are explored.
-Physics A Level allows girls to develop the ability to think logically and analytically whilst also becoming highly numerate and honing their ability to explain complex ideas clearly and succinctly.